 The PoS was prepared over the past year in consultation with scientists and the public from around the basin.

 The public consultations on the PoS yielded a strong message that the IJC and our Governments should “get on with it” and move from studies to solutions.

 Find out more, including links to the Plan of Study and other relevant information, on the Lake of the Woods Water Sustainability Foundation website.

 Lake of the Woods is over seventy miles long and wide, and contains more than 14,500 islands and 65,000 miles (105,000 km) of shoreline.
 It is located mostly in Ontario, but also occupies some of Manitoba, and Minnesota.
 The lake drains into the Winnipeg River and then into Lake Winnipeg.
 Ultimately, its outflow goes north through the Nelson River to Hudson Bay.

-Lake of the Woods District Property Owners Association (LOWDPOA) is FOCA’s largest member association!
+Lake of the Woods District Stewardship Association (LOWDSA) is FOCA’s largest member association, representing nearly 3000 families!